top of page

 Pantalaimon

 I've written before on how I think Pullman introduces Pantalaimon very advisedly in moth form.
-As I've already mentioned here, Pullman was steering hard away from unhelpful talking animal tropes.
+As I've already mentioned here, Pullman was steering hard away from unhelpful talking animal associations.
 He wanted to establish something else about Pantalaimon before his animalistic aspect, or any sort of cuteness.

 Screen adaptations have done the opposite, making sure Pantalaimon is cute on arrival.
 In BBC/HBO His Dark Materials, we meet him in his iconic ermine form.